 Read more about CS+Social Good here or watch the video Stanford shot for the class!

 Project Mahatma is an invite-only club for India's future leaders.
 We take the most promising students, and groom them to be the leaders India needs and deserves.
-Students get access to Stanford's legendary "Designing Your Life" curriculum and our 250+ mentors, who lead multiple Fortune 500 companies, have created some of India's largest non-profits and are social leaders, entrepreneurs, Bollywood stars and venture capitalists (to name a few).
+Students get access to our founding team of 25 Stanford alumni and our 250+ mentors, who lead multiple Fortune 500 companies, have created some of India's largest non-profits and are social leaders, entrepreneurs, Bollywood stars and venture capitalists (to name a few).
 Entry to Project Mahatma is currently application-only.
 Please email us for more information.

-You can learn more about Project Mahatma at projectmahatma.com or read the program flyer here .
+You can learn more about Project Mahatma at projectmahatma.com .